ytechie/ytechie-blog/src/documents/2014/05/teched-2014-recap/index.html.md

 * Public preview of [Redis cache](http://redis.io/)
 * Shared caching service will be retired in September (there are newer, more robust options).
 * Public preview of BizTalk Hybrid Connections.
 Communicate to TCP or HTTP resources from Azure Web Sites.
-* Capture images with OS and data drives attached.
+* [Capture images with OS and data drives attached](http://weblogs.asp.net/scottgu/archive/2014/05/12/azure-vm-security-extensions-expressroute-ga-reserved-ips-internal-load-balancing-multi-site-to-site-vpns-storage-import-export-ga-new-smb-file-service-api-management-hybrid-connection-service-redis-cache-remote-apps-and-more.aspx).
 Works on running or stopped virtual machines.
 * Store support for EA (enterprise agreement) customers.
+* Windows 8 Store Update

 ### Services that are now GA (general availability)
 * Larger VM's for virtual machines.
 A8 machines give you 8 cores, 56GB of RAM, and A9 give you 16 cores and 112GB of RAM.
 These also provide an [Infiniband](http://en.wikipedia.org/wiki/Infiniband) network.